 You may hate it but you cannot it ignore it.
 Whether thin or fat , we all are fat phobic.
 But we cannot ignore the fact that 15- 20 % of our calories should come from fats.
 It is in our hand to turn this into good.
 Consume olive oil, or sunflower + rice bran oil or other such MUFA and PUFA combination of oil.
 Include healthy nuts , Fish oil and Avocados.

-Vitamin E – Almonds, peanut, hazelnuts, Wheat germ (jau), flax seeds, sunflower oil , corn oil , canola oil
+- Almonds, peanut, hazelnuts, Wheat germ (jau), flax seeds, sunflower oil , corn oil , canola oil are all sources of Vitamin E

-Vitamin C – Amla, Lemon, Papaya, oranges, bell pepper, pineapple, cantaloupe, kiwi, tomatoes , asparagus, Grape fruit , rasberries , fennel seeds (saunf)
+- Amla, Lemon, Papaya, oranges, bell pepper, pineapple, cantaloupe, kiwi, tomatoes , asparagus, Grape fruit , rasberries , fennel seeds (saunf) provide Vitamin C

 Vitamin B – Legumes , pulses , beans , banana, chili, Milk etc. You can also pop some B vitamin pills every day before workout.
 B vitamins are water soluble vitamin and the excess is washed off in urine , hence toxicity is the least expected.
 While supplementation will enhance your health and fitness.